 - the reasonable cost of living in Columbus, Ohio, a fast-growing metropolitan center of 1.7 million people

-- help in the decision whether or not to pursue a formal residency in the U.S.
+- help in the decision of whether or not to pursue a formal residency in the U.S.

-To apply please contact Associate Program Director Dr. Fengyuan Zheng at email@example.com.
+To apply, please contact Program Director Dr. Damian Lee at firstname.lastname@example.org.